wpshopify/docs/js/filters/cart.md

-# JavaScript Filters: Cart
+# Cart JavaScript Filters

-Please first read our [Getting started with JavaScript Hooks](guides/javascript-hooks.md) guide.
+You may want to read our [Getting started with JavaScript Hooks](guides/javascript-hooks.md) guide first.

 ## `default.cart.title`